yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 ## Why vs How

-This reminds me an old math joke:
+This reminds me an old joke on theorists:

 > Question: Which department is chancellor's favorite?
 Answer: math department.
 Cuz unlike other departments that keep asking for expensive equipments, all math department wanted is just pen and paper.

 While it is not exactly Sheldon vs Howard as depicted in The Big Bang Theory, but yea, the show actually captured quite vividly about the differences between theorists and engineers.

 Mathematicians care more about why.
 They like proofs - the more, the merrier.
-"Why there exists a bound or a constant", "one and only one", ... those are music to their ears.
+"Why there exists a bound or a constant", "why it should be one and only one", ... those are music to their ears.
 How to use it in real life?
-Sorry, but that’s like.. not important detail. :D
+Sorry, that’s like.. unimportant detail. :D

 ![no-yes](../assets/images/20210409/no-yes-meme.jpeg)

 Engineers, on the other hand, focus more on how.
 It'd be like: Sure sure, this sounds great and all.
-But how can we implement it to solve real world problems then?
-Please spare me your fancy airtight proofs - I don’t really care for them.
+But how can we implement it to solve real world problems?
+Please feel free to spare me your fancy airtight proofs.

-So that's what I think where the major differences are in terms of mindset.
+So that's what I think where the noticeable differences are.
 Speaking of which, this sounds eons ago to me, but my graduate school major was actually an unkosher hybrid one called computational mathematics.
-It dabbles a bit of both why and how, but.. of course, perhaps not diving deep to either haha.
+It dabbles a bit of both why and how, but.. of course, perhaps not diving deep enough to either haha.

 In my previous article on [irrational number](https://xiaofengyue.com/2021-03-14/life-of-pi#irrational-number), I only gave the `Why`.
 Allow me to demo the `How` here now.
+There are, of course, many different ways, but I won't be enumerating them all here.

 ## A Guessing Game

 Care to guess how we could calculate the irrational numbers?
 It is, for the lack of better words, a guessing game!
+To be consistent, I'll use square root of 2 and π as examples here.

 ### Square Root of 2

-Surprise surprise, we can actually guess the value of square root of 2 (to simply, let's just talk about the positive one here).
-In fact, we can only guess it to a certain precision, cuz we'll never find out its exact value.
+Surprise surprise, we can actually guess the value of square root of 2 to a certain precision (to simplify, let's just talk about the positive one here).
+In fact, we can only calculate it to a certain precision, cuz we'll never find out its exact value.

 **Guessing by Binary Search**